Entanglement-assisted quantum feedback control: Introduction

+In the above described framework, first, this paper proves that, thanks to the entangled probe input, the filter certainly gains additional information which may improve the control performance.
+Next we study a feedback cooling problem of an opto-mechanical oscillator \cite{Mancini 1998,Hopkins,Hamerly,Hofer 2015,Kippenberg 2015,Aspelmeyer 2015} and provide answers to the above-posed questions by conducting detailed numerical simulations.
+In particular, it is shown that, by carefully choosing the system parameters ($\theta, \beta_1, \beta_2, \phi_1, \phi_2$; see Fig.~2), the entanglement-assisted feedback control can lower the stationary occupation number of the oscillator below the SQL in the sense of cheap control mentioned above, and moreover, it outperforms the control with an optimized squeezed probe field \cite{Andersen 2016}.

-Finally, we note that the scheme presented in this paper differs from that studied in the recent paper \cite{Hofer 2015}, which considers the use of system's {\it internal} entanglement to enhance the cooling.
+Finally, we note that the scheme presented in this paper differs from that studied in \cite{Hofer 2015}, which considers the use of system's {\it internal} entanglement to enhance cooling for an opto-mechanical system.